-Invested more than $75,000 into the local community through programming and grants
+Invested more than $100,000 into the community through programming, emergency funding and micro grants

-Supported more than 100 families through community baby showers, including two mobile events during the pandemic
+Supported more than 250 families through our annual community baby showers, including two mobile events during the pandemic

 Fundraising proceeds support our Community Baby Shower held each spring, Reach out and Read, and educational grants and emergency funds that encourage career development and economic self sufficiency for women.